FirelyTeam/firely-docs/simplifier/simplifierProjects.rst

 Add project members
 """""""""""""""""""
 The ``Members`` tab displays a list of all the members with rights to that project.
-In this section you can invite Simplifier and non-Simplifier members to your project by clicking the ``+Invite User`` button and typing in an emailaddress.
+In this section you can invite Simplifier and non-Simplifier members to your project by clicking the ``Invite User`` button and typing in an emailaddress.

 When adding new members to your project you have the option to assign “Admin”, “Writer”, or “Reader” rights to that user.
 This assigns their rights within that particular project and can be changed at any time should someone’s function change.
 Users have the following rights within each role: